Legal Executions After Statehood in Arizona, Colorado, Nevada, New Mexico and Utah

 About the Author(s)

 R. Michael Wilson has been researching and writing about the history of the American West for more than a decade.
 A retired law enforcement officer, he is the author of numerous books on crime and capital punishment.
-He is a member of the Wild West History Association, and Western Writers of America.
+He lives in Henderson, Nevada.

 R. Michael Wilson